brdgm/eslint-plugin-i18n-json/README.md

 - Can turn this rule on by specifying options for it through your `.eslintrc.*` file.
 - **options**
   - `filePath` : String (Required)
+  - `ignoreTags` : Boolean (Optional) - if set to true, HTML-like tags are ignored when doing the check

     - **Can be an absolute path to the reference translation file.**
       ```javascript